- Plan ahead! You can’t start finding out about

 - Giving the resident some sense of independence

-Many care homes allow pets to visit or they may have a
+Many care homes allow pets to visit or they

-these pets, they cannot replace the special relationship
+will enjoy these pets, they cannot replace the special relationship

 an older person will have will their own pet.

-Care homes that do accept residents’ pets may have
+Care homes that do accept residents’

-to accept a pet as long as:
+only be able to accept a pet as long as:

 - The older person is able to care for the pet –